2023 Solar Incentives Guide for Brooklyn, NY - Tax Credits & Rebates

 Federal Solar Incentives

-To better understand how the ITC could apply to your situation, reach out to your local Brooklyn solar panel installation expert and ask for more information.
+To best understand how the ITC may apply to your situation, contact your local Brooklyn solar panel installation expert and request more information.

-Click here to learn more about the new Inflation Reduction Act.
-To better understand how the new Clean Energy Credit applies to you, reach out to your local Brooklyn solar installation expert.
+More information about the new Inflation Reduction Act can be found here.
+To understand how the new Clean Energy Credit might apply to you, get in touch with your local Brooklyn solar installation company.

 State & Local Solar Incentives

-Some solar incentives are often also provided at the state and local level.
-Similar to federal incentives, these can include rebates, tax credits and more.
-These incentives might be distributed by your county or municipality, or by the New York government.
+There are often also state solar incentives in addition to those provided by the federal government.
+Rebates, tax credits and more might be available at a more local level.
+These incentives may be offered by your county or municipality, or by the New York government.
 Some are ongoing, while others are available for a limited time.

 Next Steps for Installing Solar in Brooklyn